sarnau/Z80DisAssembler/README.md

 The disassembler recognizes no hidden opcodes (the assembler does!).
 I didn't had a table for them while writing the disassembler and they were not needed anyway.

 If a routine wanted an "address" to the Z80 code, it is in fact an **offset** to the array of code. **No** pointers!
 Longs are not necessary for a Z80, because the standard Z80 only supports 64k.

-In ''main()'' is a switch for disassembly with address and hexdump instead of disassembly with labels.
-This is useful for findings bugs in the disassembler and creating a list of variables.

 This program is freeware.
 It is not allowed to be used as a base for a commercial product!